DygasB/WorkbenchAPI/README.md

-# RESTful API
+# REST API
-This application is a sample RESTful API.
+This application is a sample REST API.
 Shows basic operation HTTP: GET, POST, PUT, PATCH, DELETE. <br>
 In this program all the basic relationships between entities in the database are present. <br>
 This API contains:  validation of entities, automatic migration and automatic filling of tables with necessary records , validation of models dto, mapping of models, middleware to catch errors, configuration log ,own user authentication and authorization policy, cors mechanism,operations of generate and upload a static files <br>
 You need Microsoft Visual Studio, SQL Server, and platform of API to execute action for example: Postman. <br>